-During fiscal 2019, the Company recognized a fine imposed by the European Commission of $\in$ 39.8 million (\$45.6 million), asset impairment charges of \$6.9 million, net gains on lease terminations of \$0.5 million, certain professional service and legal fees and related costs of \$6.1 million, CEO severance charges of \$5.2 million and income tax charges totaling \$6.3 million related to the enactment of the Tax Reform (or a combined \$66.3 million after considering the related tax benefit of \$3.4 million), or an unfavorable \$0.82 per share impact.
+During fiscal 2019, the Company recognized a fine imposed by the European Commission of €39.8 million (\$45.6 million), asset impairment charges of \$6.9 million, net gains on lease terminations of \$0.5 million, certain professional service and legal fees and related costs of \$6.1 million, CEO severance charges of \$5.2 million and income tax charges totaling \$6.3 million related to the enactment of the Tax Reform (or a combined \$66.3 million after considering the related tax benefit of \$3.4 million), or an unfavorable \$0.82 per share impact.
 Excluding the impact of these items, adjusted net earnings attributable to Guess?, Inc. were \$80.4 million and adjusted diluted earnings were \$0.98 per common share for fiscal 2019.
 During fiscal 2018, the Company recognized asset impairment charges of \$8.5 million, net losses on lease terminations of \$11.4 million, certain professional service and legal fees and related costs of \$0.5 million and additional income tax charges totaling \$47.9 million related to the Tax Reform (or a combined \$66.6 million after considering the related tax benefit of \$1.6 million), or an unfavorable \$0.81 per share impact.
-Excluding the impact of these items, adjusted earnings were \$0.70 per common share for fiscal 2018.
-References to financial results excluding the impact of these items and are addressed below under "Non-GAAP Measures."
+Excluding the impact of these items, adjusted net earnings attributable to Guess?, Inc. were \$58.7 million and adjusted diluted earnings were \$0.70 per common share for fiscal 2018.
+References to financial results excluding the impact of these items are non-GAAP measures and are addressed below under "Non-GAAP Measures."